UEFA Women's Champions League: What to look out for on Matchday 5

 The visit of holders Barcelona was always going to be a big occasion for Arsenal, and they have increased the stakes by moving the game to the men's stadium.
 With group crowds this season of 18,344 at Parc des Princes and 16,761 at Juventus Stadium, similar moves have been justified and, on advance sales alone, Arsenal at least should smash their own European home best of 3,467 at their usual Meadow Park base for the second leg of their 2007 final triumph – not to mention the 662 that watched them dispatch Barcelona 4-0 on the Blaugrana's first-ever away trip in this competition in October 2012.

-Already with a record 13 quarter-final appearances to their name, Arsenal are one point away from making it 14 and joining Barcelona in the last eight, and have something to prove after the 4-1 reverse at Estadi Johann Cruyff on Matchday 1.
+Already with a record 13 quarter-final appearances to their name, Arsenal – aiming for a quick recovery from their Wembley disappointment at the hands of Chelsea on Sunday – are one point away from making it 14 and joining Barcelona in the last eight, and have something to prove after the 4-1 reverse at Estadi Johann Cruyff on Matchday 1.
 The game will also match a couple of recent award winners, with Ballon d'Or victor Alexia Putellas up against Vivianne Miedema, on the same day named BBC Women's Footballer of the Year (each among the nominees for the other prize).

 Benfica hitting new heights